777arc/textbook/content/frequency_domain.rst

    :scale: 60 %
    :align: center

 We usually perform DSP operations in the time domain, so we can use the convolution property to see how we can do this masking in the time domain.
 Let's say that x(t) is our received signal.
-We know that Y(f) is the mask we want to apply, in the ferquency domain.
+We know that Y(f) is the mask we want to apply, in the frequency domain.
 Well that means y(t) is the time domain representation of our mask, and if we convolve it with x(t), we can "filter out" the signal we don't want.

 .. image:: ../_static/masking-equation.png
    :scale: 100 %